Fox Corp. must face Smartmatic's $2.7 billion defamation suit

-Fox Corporation must face Smartmatic's $2.7 billion defamation suit, a New York judge ruled on Wednesday, denying a motion to dismiss defamation claims against Fox News' parent company.
+Fox Corp. must face Smartmatic's $2.7 billion defamation suit, a New York judge ruled on Wednesday, denying a motion to dismiss defamation claims against Fox News' parent company.

-But Smartmatic must also face Fox's counterclaims that the substantial defamation claims are intended to surpress free speech, the judge ruled in a separate order.
+But Smartmatic must also face Fox's counterclaims that the substantial defamation claims are intended to supress free speech, the judge ruled in a separate order.

-Smartmatic sued Fox and some of its hosts and guests in 2021; this case is one of at least eleven ongoing lawsuits over election conspiracy theories.
+Smartmatic sued Fox and some of its hosts and guests in 2021; this case is one of at least 11 ongoing lawsuits over election conspiracy theories.

-Fox lawyers had asked the court to dismiss the claims against Fox Corp., arguing that the parent company — lead at the time by executives Rupert and Lachlan Murdoch — were not legally responsible for Fox News coverage.
+Fox lawyers had asked the court to dismiss the claims against Fox Corp., arguing that the parent company — led at the time by executives Rupert and Lachlan Murdoch — was not legally responsible for Fox News coverage.

-Cohen also noted that plaintiffs have “sufficiently alleged that Corp. employees acted with malice by purposefully and deliberately publishing knowingly false stories about plaintiffs in order to benefit.
-Corp.’s financial interests.”
+Cohen also noted that plaintiffs have “sufficiently alleged that Corp. employees acted with malice” — enough to consider the issue at trial.

 But he also simultaneously denied Smartmatic's motion to dismiss Fox News and Fox Corp.'s counterclaims against them, where the media company had argued Smartmatic's claims were designed to quell free speech.